-If you have an outdoor pool or hot tub that is exposed to direct sunlight, you’ll need to use stabilized chlorine products (e.g. Chlorine Cyanurate).
+If you have an outdoor pool or hot tub that is exposed to direct sunlight, you’ll need to use stabilized chlorine products (e.g. chlorine cyanurate) or add a stabilizer separately (e.g. cyanuric acid).
 Stabilized chlorine prevents chlorine breakdown from sun exposure.
 You should also measure the amount of cyanuric acid.
 Too much cyanuric acid can create “chlorine lock”, which means the chlorine does not disinfect very well.

-Disinfectants such as ozone or Ultraviolet (UV) should be used in combination with chlorine or bromine to make sure a disinfectant residual is present in the pool.
+If other disinfectants are used, like ozone or ultraviolet light (UV), they should be used in combination with chlorine or bromine to make sure a disinfectant residual is present in the pool.
 Special care should be taken with ozone because it can cause eye and lung damage if not removed from the water before the water reenters the pool or hot tub.
 Make sure no ozone bubbles are entering the bathing area and there is no ozone smell (chlorine odour with a more "metallic" smell).
 Always follow the manufacturer’s instructions for your chemicals and disinfection equipment.